 How Much Does the Best Headlamp for Backpacking Cost?

-Price is one thing to consider when you're choosing the best headlamp for backpacking.
-They come in a wide range of price points and more expensive doesn't necessarily mean better.
-The headlamps on our list this year range in price from $ to $$.
+Price is one thing to consider when you’re choosing the best headlamp for backpacking.
+They come in a wide range of price points and more expensive doesn’t necessarily mean better.
 And they can all be purchased at your local sporting goods store or Amazon.

 Our Review Process